phaserjs/phaser/README.md

 * Setting mute to false on Sound that was never muted caused its volume to be set to zero (thanks @brianbunch #1870)
 * P2.Body.createGroupCallback incorrectly referenced the `_groupCallbackContext` when deleting it (thanks @Langerz82 #1886)
 * When reusing a Tween created with an array of properties the values would get exponentially added to the TweenData internal array each time the tween was re-run (thanks @SBCGames #1747)
+* Reading the dimensions of a Text object would reset its resolution property (thanks @joelika #1717)

 ### Deprecated